Do you tip in London?

 Tipping is appreciated but not always appropriate in London.
 There are some situations where it is customary, for example in restaurants.
-Here are a few guidelines, although ultimately tips (or gratuities) are discretionary and depend on the quality of the service you receive.
+Although ultimately tips (or gratuities) are discretionary and depend on the quality of the service you receive.

-People generally do not tip in pubs in London.
+People generally do not tip in bars and pubs in London.
 Bartenders sometimes hand back change on a tipping tray, although it's still up to you to choose to leave a tip.

 If there's no service charge added to your bill in a hotel restaurant, it's customary to tip as for any other restaurant (10 to 15% of the bill).

 For room cleaning staff, you can leave an amount of your choosing on departure.
 Tips for other hotel staff such as concierges and door staff are discretionary and are most commonplace for porters.

 It is polite to tip 10 to 15% of the taxi fare for black cabs and licensed minicabs in London.

 However, most people simply round up the fare to the nearest £1 and tell the driver to "keep the change".
 If you've had a longer journey and the driver has assisted you with luggage, you may wish to tip a little more, up to £5.